Angular-Dynamic-Hooks/Documentation/index.md

       <div class="l-snippet-text">
         <p class="l-snippet-line">What if you wanted to load components not just from static templates, but from <b>dynamic content</b> - such as string variables, HTML elements or even a live webpage?</p>
         <p class="l-snippet-line">By default, this is <b>not easily possible</b>.</p>
         <p class="l-snippet-line">Angular Dynamic Hooks aims to solve this problem.
-It offers an easy way to load Angular components into so-called <b>hooks</b>.
-Hooks can be HTML elements or plain text patterns.</p>
+It offers a simple way to load Angular components into so-called <b>hooks</b>.
+Hooks can be HTML elements or text patterns.</p>
       </div>
     </div>
   </section>